tailcallhq/tailcallhq.github.io/docs/guides/tailcall-on-fly.md

 ### Inputs for `tailcallhq/gh-action`

 You can customize the deployment by changing the inputs for the `tailcallhq/gh-action` action.
-Following is a description of the inputs to the action when deploying to Fly:
+Following is a description of the necessary inputs to the action when deploying to Fly:

 | Input             | Description                                                                                                     |
 | ----------------- | --------------------------------------------------------------------------------------------------------------- |